Père Lachaise

 Size: 44 hectares

-Père Lachaise is the largest cemetery of Paris (but not of its suburbs).
-It was named after Père François de la Chaise (1624-1709), who was confessor of Louis XIV.
+Père Lachaise is the largest cemetery of Paris (but not of its suburbs, Pantin and Thiais are larger).
+It was named after Père François de la Chaise (1624-1709), who was the confessor of Louis XIV.
 The cemetery was opened on 21/05/1804.
-Initially it was hardly used because it was too far away and didn't have the blessing of the church.
-But after the remains of several famous persons were transferred to the cemetery (Jean de la Fontaine and Molière in 1804, followed by Pierre Abélard and Héloïse d'Argenteuil in 1817) the cemetery became more popular.
+Initially it was hardly used because it was too far away and it did not have the blessing of the church.
+The cemetery became more popular after the remains of several famous persons were transferred to it.
+Jean de la Fontaine and Molière in 1804, followed by Pierre Abélard and Héloïse d'Argenteuil in 1817.
 It was extended several times between 1824 and 1850.
-In 1871 147 Communards were shot on the cemetery, now remembered by the Mur des Fédérés.
+In 1871, 147 Communards were shot on the cemetery, now remembered by the Mur des Fédérés.
 In 1894 the columbarium and the crematorium were added.
-The cemetery is still open for burials but only to people who lived in Paris and there is a waiting list.
+The cemetery is still open for burials but only to people who lived in Paris.
+There is a waiting list.

 Sculpture at Père Lachaise, Paris.